Frequently Asked Questions

 - Liaison with previous class teacher

-- Recognising that a child is performing below age expected levels through half-termly Pupil Progress Meetings held between teaching staff and SENCO
+- Recognising that a child is performing below age expected levels through termly Pupil Progress Meetings held between teaching staff and SENDCO

-- Concerns raised by teacher for example behaviour or self-esteem is affecting performance
+- Concerns raised by a teacher for example behaviour or self-esteem is affecting performance

 - Liaison with external agencies

 As a school, we measure children’s progress in learning against national expectations and age-related expectations.

 The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 As a school, we track the children’s progress from entry at Upper Foundation Stage through to Year 6, using a variety of different methods.

 Children who are not making expected progress are picked up through our regular assessments and Pupil Progress Meetings to discuss what further support can be given.

 What should I do if I think my child may have special educational needs?